 When you have an idea and want to find out whether it is sound, it is a good idea to start by making an inventory of what is already documented in the area.
 By carrying out a literature search and a review of registers and databases, you can map out the research status.

 An idea can result from systematic research, but it can also arise spontaneously as a possible solution to an everyday problem.
 Within health and medical care, it is often a question of creative solutions to work methodology problems, or of new products that will contribute to the development of healthcare work.
-Nor is it uncommon for research to be carried out into methods or interventions that are already in use, but lack scientific evidence for their effect, or to investigate whether therapies developed for a specific indication can also be used in other contexts.
+It is not uncommon either for research to be carried out into methods or interventions that are already in use, but lack scientific evidence for their effect, or to investigate whether therapies developed for a specific indication can also be used in other contexts.

 There are a number of databases you can search to find information about clinical studies in progress or completed.
 Some of them are: